pcurry/gaia/README.md

 ## File: Gaia_Query.py ##

-current functionality:
+initial functions:
 - throws out a random inspriational quote
 - loads cached file with previous merged Gaia and SIMBAD data (if present)

-- if no cached file is present:
+if no cached file is present:
 - query Gaia dataset with user-defined parallax range - gets Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope) and ingests these into a Panda dataframe
 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
 - calculates adjusted mag for stars (approx. equivalent to Absolute Magnitude) from G-band for Gaia stars, adds as column to Panda dataframe